-In the event a dispute should arise involving the application of these rules or various electronic filing issues, a district court assigned in accordance with local assignment procedures shall decide any dispute.
+In the event a dispute should arise involving the application of these rules or various electronic filing issues, the court assigned to the case in which the dispute arises shall decide any dispute.

-Rule 7.2.
-Rule Guiding Interpretation.
+Rule 7.2 Rule Guiding Interpretation

 These rules shall be liberally construed so as to avoid undue prejudice to any person on account of using the electronic filing system or sending or receiving electronic service in good faith.